 Google and the other search engines are always updating their algorithms, but the one thing that doesn’t seem to change is their emphasis on value-added content.
-That’s why content marketing is such a huge piece of most companies marketing strategies these days.
+That’s why content marketing is such a huge piece of today’s marketing strategies.

-Whether it’s blogging, video production, social media, eBooks, webinars, and so on, it’s not enough to simply slap something together and hope it ranks.
+Whether it’s blogging, video production, social media, eBooks, webinars, or something else, it’s not enough to simply put something together and hope it ranks.

-The content you put out has to, first and foremost, add real value to your audience.
+First and foremost, the content you put out has to add real value to your audience.
 Otherwise, Google thinks you’re contributing to the growing internet pollution problem.
-That’s when marketers pump out bad content with the hopes of ranking but fail to add any value to the world.
+That’s when marketers pump out bad, generic content with the hopes of ranking but fail to add any value to consumers.

 If you want your website to rank on the first page of the major search engines, or better yet, in the top position, start with value-added content.
 From there, here are some other things to consider.

 What keywords do you want to rank for?
-Would you be shocked to find out that the keyword you’re focused on only gets search 300 times per month…worldwide?
+Would you be shocked to find out that the keyword you’re focused on only gets searched 300 times per month… country-wide?

-When I started working on getting my first website, Daily New Year’s to rank, I was shocked to find that so many of my target keywords weren’t ones that users were searching for.
+The first real website I ever built was a personal blog about goal setting and personal development.
+When I started working on getting it to rank in the search engines I was shocked to find that so many of my target keywords weren’t ones that users were searching for.

-If a keyword has high search volume but a competitive score of 80-100, then we probably have very little chance to de-throne the current websites in the top 5 spots.
+If a keyword has high search volume but a competitive score of 80-100, then we probably have very little chance to de-throne the current page-one websites.

-That’s how I got Daily New Year’s to rank on the first page of Google for well over 50 keywords in the first two years of being live, and that number is only growing month-over-month.
+That’s why I take a detailed and intentional approach to SEO, and that’s exactly how I got my blog to rank on the first page of Google for well over 50 keywords in the first two years after launching, and that number is only growing month-over-month.

 I can do the same for you and your website; just ask me how.